ArturGR3/food_search_RAG/readme.md

 # Recipe Recommendation System

-This project implements a recipe recommendation system that helps users find recipes based on their queries.
+This project implements a food recipe recommendation system that helps users find recipes based on their queries.
 The system utilizes RAG (Retrieval-Augmented Generation) technique where it first adjusts user queries, retrieves relevant recipes from LanceDB (multi-modal database) using FTS (Full-Text Search), then sorts relevant recipes based on relevance scores using an LLM as a judge, and finally returns only highly relevant recipes to the user.
 By combining advanced search capabilities with a user-friendly interface, this tool aims to simplify the process of discovering new recipes and meal ideas.

 ```mermaid
 %%{init: {'theme': 'dark', 'themeVariables': { 'fontSize': '16px', 'fontFamily': 'monospace'}}}%%